 Why you’ll like it: tasty caffeine fix, presentationnn.

 I order: everything.
-The only reason this place isn’t in my top 5 is location- it’s downtown and that means parkinggg… you can pay $15 to valet at the hotel, or find a nearby pay lot.
+The only reason this place isn’t in my top 5 is location- it’s downtown and that means parkinggg… 30 minutes free, and you can pay $15 to valet at the hotel, or find a nearby pay lot.
 Good luck.
 Worth a visit at least once though!
 Can I get a monthly membership?

 Why I like it: KC’s Latte!
 I LOVE when places have signature drinks!